 How Long Should You Wait to Change Earrings After Getting a New Piercing?

-Rushing to change earrings can disrupt the healing process and increase the risk of infection.
-When you first get your ears pierced, it’s important to allow enough time for the initial wound to close and heal properly before introducing new jewelry.
-Even if your piercing appears healed on the outside, there may still be unseen tissue damage that hasn’t fully recovered.
+Rushing to change earrings can disrupt healing and increase the risk of infection.
+After getting your ears pierced, it’s important to allow enough time for the initial wound to close and heal properly before trying new jewelry.
+Even if your piercing looks healed on the outside, there may still be unseen tissue damage that hasn’t fully recovered.
+It’s crucial to talk to a professional piercer or healthcare provider before making any changes.
+They can check how your healing is going and give you personalized advice based on your situation.

 How Long Should You Wait to Change Your Earrings If You Have an Infection?